Jazz Bridge

-Jazz Bridge is an arts services organization that was unofficially founded in 2004 by jazz singers Suzanne Cloud and Wendy Simon to address the lack of support for individual jazz and blues musicians and vocalists in crisis in the tri-state, lower Delaware Valley, Greater Philadelphia Metro area.
+Jazz Bridge is an arts services organization that was unofficially founded in 2004 by jazz singers Suzanne Cloud and Wendy Simon to address the lack of support for individual jazz and blues musicians and vocalists in crisis in the tri-state, lower Philadelphia metropolitan area.
 Over the years, these women had witnessed the struggles of their fellow musicians and the desperation felt by the music community when the only available remedy to hardship was the traditional jam session to raise money.
 Seeking a more permanent support system, Simon and Cloud began to assemble like minded musicians and fans to form The Jazz Bridge Project, the organization's official name.
 Jazz Bridge saw a special opportunity to develop a unique, regional model that could provide local jazz and blues musicians/vocalists with no-cost or low-cost resources to support their activities of daily living—medical, financial, and professional—during times of personal crisis.

 Jazz Bridge was awarded its 501(c)(3) status as a nonprofit by the IRS in 2007 and the members of the founding board of directors were: Singers Suzanne Cloud and Wendy Simon; Sue Ford, jazz concert producer; Bob Perkins, jazz historian and NPR deejay; Pete Souders, owner of Ortliebs' JazzHaus; bassist Mike Boone; The Tonight Show music director Kevin Eubanks.
 Board members have included Chris Sanchirico, Carol Rogers, Jeff Duperon, Rhenda Fearrington, Mike Boone, Wendy Simon, Jim Miller, and Bob Perkins.

-Since its inception Jazz Bridge has won awards from the Philadelphia community: the Pennsylvania Humanities Council awarded Jazz Bridge "Partner of the Year" in 2013 and in 2014, the organization received the prestigious David Cohen Prize for Arts and Social Justice from the Philadelphia City Council.
+Since its inception Jazz Bridge has won awards from the Philadelphia community: the Pennsylvania Humanities Council awarded Jazz Bridge "Partner of the Year" in 2013 and in 2014, the organization received the David Cohen Prize for Arts and Social Justice from the Philadelphia City Council.
 Executive Director Suzanne Cloud has also received the Martin Luther King Jr. Freedom Medal from the Camden County Freeholders and the Rutgers Chancellor Award for Civic Engagement for her work with Jazz Bridge.
 Filmmaker Jason Fifield of Slife Productions, and a former board member, won Best Short Form Jazz Video from the Jazz Journalists of America in 2014 for his work on Bob Perkins.